consulo/consulo-dev.github.io/docs/basics/disposers.md

 ### Choosing a Disposable Parent

 To register a child `Disposable`, a parent `Disposable` of a suitable lifetime is used to establish the parent-child relationship.
-One of the parent `Disposables` provided by the IntelliJ Platform can be chosen, or it can be another `Disposable`.
+One of the parent `Disposables` provided by the Consulo can be chosen, or it can be another `Disposable`.

 Use the following guidelines to choose the correct parent: